s0met1m3s/UdemyCppExercises/11_GUI/AdasGui5/Exercise.md

 Update the vehicle plotting code:

-- Such that the following mapping is used:
+- Use the following mapping is used:
   - Ego Vehicle:
-    - White Square
+    - White
-    - Marker Size: 15.0
   - Other Car:
-    - Blue Square
+    - Blue
-    - Marker Size: 15.0
   - Truck:
-    - Red Square
+    - Red
-    - Marker Size: 25.0
   - Motorbike:
-    - Green Square
+    - Green
-    - Marker Size: 10.0
+- To plot the vehicle marker, from now on we will use the function *plot_vehicle_marker* defined in the Render.cc file
 - Such that the lateral and longitudinal distance is used

+### Exercise 2

+Update the lane clas plotting code:

 - Such that the lane class is used to color the lane (space between the lane borders)
   - Normal: Green-ish color
   - Acceleration: Blue-ish color